CharlesLgn/Kameo/readme.md

 Kameo is a cinema ticket buying app. 🎞️ it tak all principle of a cinema website like [kinepolis](https://kinepolis.com)

-It is used as an exemple distributed application cours for the university of Lorraine
+It is used as an example distributed application course for the university of Lorraine

-Each branch explain one priciple :
+Each branch explain one principle :

 <table>
   <tr>
     <td><b>Main</b></td>
-    <td>it has only business objects as documentation and <code>dummy.txt</code> for the fron and the back</td>
+    <td>it has only business objects as documentation and <code>dummy.txt</code> for the front and the back</td>
     <td></td>
   </tr>
   <tr>